Reviewed by Sharon Denny, MS, RDN

 Sugar isn't just hidden in processed sweets.
 It's added to bread to give it an appealing browned hue, and there's often a surprising amount added to jarred pasta sauces and cereal.
 The number of carbohydrates on the nutrition label also includes naturally occurring sugars which may be a significant amount in foods like yogurt and fruit.
 Instead, review a product's ingredients list and look for added sugars among the first two or three ingredients such as sugar, maltose, brown sugar, corn syrup, cane sugar, honey and fruit juice concentrate.

 Most canned vegetables, soups and sauces have added sodium, which enhances taste and texture, and acts as a preservative.
-We need some sodium, but we often consume much more than the Dietary Guidelines for Americans' recommended 2,300 mg a day (1,500 mg a day for those over 51 years of age, or African Americans, diabetics and those with hypertension or chronic kidney disease).
+We need some sodium, but we often consume much more than the Dietary Guidelines for Americans' recommended 2,300 milligrams a day (1,500 milligrams a day for those over 51 years of age, or African Americans, diabetics and those with hypertension or chronic kidney disease).
 High sodium intake is linked to hypertension, or high blood pressure.

 Surprisingly, a heavy hand with table salt may not be to blame for our overconsumption of sodium.
 "Three quarters of our sodium intake comes from processed foods," says Giancoli.
 "Only 20 or 25 percent of it comes from salting our food.
 The salt shaker is not the major problem."